-Name ne of Proposal: Name ne of Organization: Organ anization Contact Name / Title: Email: ail: Phone: ( ) Fax: ( ) Arts a and Culture Priority Focus: - NOTE funding TE: A possible 100 points are available.
-A minimum of 75 points are necessary to be considered ling. ed for I. ORGANIZATIONAL THRESHOLD CRITERIA (Yes/no) All pro proposals must meet the following criteria to be considered. • • Nonprofit agency with the appropriate nonprofit certification already approved by Federal Government. the • Applicant is in compliance with all federal, state and local regulations, and has no outstanding violations, taxes, or penalties. • h to • Nonprofit organizations must have a currently active board • Applicant must commit to coordination of project implementation with City depart appropriate tments as • Applicant must disclose all current or pending lawsuits to which the organization is or has been a party within the previous three years prior to the application submissi G. G. STRENGTH AND POTENTIAL IMPACT OF PROGRAM (Total 50 Point s): a. address.
-Proposal does not duplicate an existing service or program provided by a agency.
-10 points b. b.
-Stated program goals are aligned with City-wide strategic goal of reducing poverty 2030. Ю% by 10 points c.
+Name of Proposal:

+Name of Organization:

+Organ ization Contact Name / Title:

+Email: Phone: () Fax: ()

+Arts an nd Culture Priority Focus: -

+NOTE funding : A possible 100 points are available.
+A minimum of 75 points are necessary to be considered for 3.

+I. ORGANIZATIONAL THRESHOLD CRITERIA (Yes/no)

+All pro oposals must meet the following criteria to be considered.

+• Nonprofit agency with the appropriate nonprofit certification already approved by the Federal Government.
+Applicant is in compliance with all federal, state and local regulations, and has no outstanding violations, taxes, or penalties.
+Applicant must provide description of the organization's commitment and approach to equity.

+• Nonprofit organizations must have a currently active board Applicant must commit to coordination of project implementation with City departments as appropriate Applicant must disclose all current or pending lawsuits to which the organization is a party or has been a party within the previous three years prior to the application submission date.

+G. STRENGTH AND POTENTIAL IMPACT OF PROGRAM (Total 50 Points):

+a.
+Program goals are clearly stated, including identification of specific need program will address.
+Proposal does not duplicate an existing service or program provided by a City agency.

+10 points

+b.
+2030.

+10 points

+c.
 Program design addresses specific need articulated identified by the City with high prospect for success.
 Committee will assess drawing on specific criteria articulated in the RFF (Section B-3) for each issue area.
 25 points d.
 Metrics for success are clearly defined.
 5 points SECTION TOTAL: III.
 CAPACITY OF ORGANIZATION/FEASIBILITY OF PROPOSAL (Total 50 points) a.
 Through past performance in partnership with the City of Richmond or in other settings, the applicant has demonstrated the capacity to complete the proposed project.
 10 points b.
 The proposal has realistic objectives and timelines.
 The project budget is aligned with goals, objectives, and activities; and it is financially feasible for the funds requested.
 10 points c.
 The project budget leverages funds from other private or public sector sources at a 1:1 ratio or higher.
 10 points d.
 The proposal reflects strong collaborative partnerships and commitment to work closely with the City of Richmond and where appropriate other public agencies and nonprofit organizations.
 (Documentation of linkage/collaboration must be provided.)
 The organization affirms commitment to participate in partnership meetings convened by the City of Richmond (the DCAO for Human Services and/or the Office of Community Wealth Building) and to share program data as requested (subject to legal limits).
 10 points e.
 The proposal demonstrates a commitment to inclusivity, including commitment to utilize minority business and/or increase minority business participation, and that at least 30% of the persons employed by this project will represent the cultural makeup of the community served; to include but not limited to those with limited English proficiency.
 10 points SECTION TOTAL:

-Richmond's strategic goals.
-OMEDALI TOTAL DOINTS.
+OVERALL TOTAL DOINTS.
 OVERALL TOTAL POINTS: